 Do you need to raise your ACT score, ASAP?
 Do you want to make a huge score improvement, from good to amazing, from 25 to 32?

-It’s not easy, but you can take huge strides in just 10 days.
+It’s not easy, but you can take huge strides towards the ACT score of your dream in just 10 days.
 We will show you how to pinpoint your weaknesses, create a study plan, and raise your score.

 Who Should Use This Plan?

 This is only a 10-day plan, but you have to commit to between 2 and 5 hours each day to see major improvement.
-Unfortunately there is no substitute for putting in the time, whether that’s an hour a day over 5 weeks, or a more concentrated plan like this one.
+Unfortunately, there's no substitute for putting in the time, whether that’s an hour a day over 5 weeks, or a more concentrated plan like this one.

 If you do have more time, we highly recommend taking at least 5 weeks to study for the ACT.
 It’s easier to guarantee a score boost of 25 to 32 if you give yourself more time to practice.

 But if you want to improve your score very quickly, or have already taken the test and you need to improve your score fast before college apps are due, keep reading.

 This plan integrates a key component of all good study plans: focusing on your weaknesses.
 When time is of the essence, you need to make every hour count.
 How well you can do this will dictate how much you improve.

 Your first step is to take a full-length practice test.
 Even if you’ve taken the ACT before, you need to find out exactly what your strengths and weaknesses are before you begin studying.